dberghi/Leveraging-Visual-Supervision-for-Array-based-ASDL/README.md

 ## 3 - EVALUATION

 By default the argument `TOLERANCE` in `3_evaluation.sh` is set to 89 pixels, i.e. 2 degrees along the azimuth.
-Use 222 pixels to use 5 degrees.
+Use 222 pixels for 5 degrees tolerance.
-Set `PLOTBOOL=true` to plot the precision-recall curve.
+You can set `PLOTBOOL=true` to plot the precision-recall curve.
 Run:

 	./3_evaluation.sh

 This will print the average distance (aD), the detection error (det err), the average precision (AP), and the F1 score (F1).
-A precision-recall "matrix" with the values of precision and recall achieved for each Sigmoid-sampled confidence point will be saved in a `precision_recall_[TOLERANCE]_sigmoid.csv` file.
+A precision-recall "matrix" with the values of precision and recall achieved for each Sigmoid-sampled confidence threshold will be saved in a `precision_recall_[TOLERANCE]_sigmoid.csv` file.

 (Optional) Uncommenting from line 170 to line 220 in `evaluation.py` will reproduce (and plot if `PLOTBOOL=true`) the results reported in the paper.